OpenSwitchNOS/openswitch-ops-webui/docs/webui_dev_guide.md

             at /home/fjw/openswitch/ops-webui/tools/test/tests.webpack.js:68843

 There are actually two reasons that the test failed:
-* We didn't actually invoke the **loadCompleted** action
+* we didn't actually invoke the **loadCompleted** action
-* We didn't wait for the asynchronous action to be handled
+* we didn't wait for the asynchronous action to be handled

 Add the following right after the **spyOn** line: